lancenacabuan/theosis/Resource.md

-# Theosis: Our Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him
+# The Thesis of Theosis: Our Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him

 ---